can3p/can3p.github.io/_posts/2017-05-12-common-lisp.md

 common lisp - in many cases you don't need to parse strings or invent serialization formats you can easily use language data structures.

-If you remember how I explained development process, that’s actually how any program works - lisp process starts, loads and compiles some lisp code and runs some function on it.
+That’s actually how any lisp program works - lisp process starts, loads and compiles some lisp code and runs some function on it.
 Why it works like this is because CL is an image based language - during the interactive development session developer shapes the program to a particular state where he can dump the image into a binary file and this is a default way of compiling programs in common lisp.

 ~~~ common_lisp
 (ql:quickload 'trivial-dump-core 'your-awesome-project)